B.A., 1981, North Carolina State University

 International human rights law, international human rights law overseas internships, public international law, international legal transactions, international criminal law, criminal procedure

-Professor Edwards founded and the law school’s Master of Laws (LL.M.)
-Track in International Human Rights Law and supervised it until Spring 2011.
-He has also served as the law school’s Executive Chair of Graduate Law Programs.
-He is an Affiliated Faculty Member at the IU Center for the Study of Global Change (Bloomington).
-He has received numerous teaching, research and civic engagement awards since 1999.
-He teaches International Human Rights Law, International Legal Transactions, Public International Law, and International Criminal Law.
+Professor Edwards is Founding Faculty Director (former) of the Master of Laws (LL.M.)
+Track in International Human Rights Law (resignation effective Spring 2011), and Executive Chair (Inaugural / Former) of the Graduate Law Programs.
+He is an Affiliated Faculty Member, Center for the Study of Global Change, Indiana University, Bloomington.
+He has received numerous Teaching, Research and Civic Engagement Awards from Indiana University since 1999.
+He teaches International Human Rights Law; International Legal Transactions; Public International Law; and International Criminal Law.

-Professor Edwards practiced with the Wall Street law firm of Cravath, Swaine & Moore and served as law clerk to Hon.
-Miriam Goldman Cedarbaum, U.S. District Judge, Southern District of New York.
-He has been Visiting Professor of Law at DePaul College of Law and Stetson College of Law, and Visiting Fellow at Queen Mary University of London and the University of Cambridge in the United Kingdom.
+From 1987 to 1991, Professor Edwards practiced law with the Wall Street law firm of Cravath, Swaine & Moore.
+He served as law clerk to The Honorable Miriam Goldman Cedarbaum, U.S. District Judge, Southern District of New York.
+He was Visiting Professor at DePaul College of Law and Stetson College of Law, and Visiting Fellow at Queen Mary University of London and the University of Cambridge in the United Kingdom.
 He is Life Member, Wolfson College, University of Cambridge.

-Professor Edwards is an elected member of the American Law Institute (ALI) and an elected Fellow of the American Bar Foundation (ABF) and has served as elected Member of the House of Representatives of the Association of American Law Schools (AALS).
-The NBA honored him with the Ronald H. Brown Award for International Distinction.
-In 2012, he was appointed the Center for National Policy Fellow in International Human Rights (Washington, D.C).
+Professor Edwards is an elected member of the American Law Institute (ALI) and an elected Fellow of the American Bar Foundation (ABF) Fellow, and has served as elected Member of the House of Representatives of the Association of American Law Schools (AALS).
+The National Bar Association honored him with the Ronald H. Brown Award for International Distinction.
+In 2012, he was appointed the Center for National Policy Fellow in International Human Rights (Washington, D.C.).

-Professor Edwards co-edited Volumes 1-5 of the Hong Kong Public Law Reports and is widely published internationally on international human rights law.
-He has published in domestic law journals (including at Yale, Harvard, and American University), as well as overseas.
-He has presented papers law conferences in many countries, appeared before United Nations Human Rights Bodies (New York & Geneva), and appeared in domestic and international media.
+Professor Edwards co-edited Volumes 1-5 of the Hong Kong Public Law Reports, and is widely published internationally in international human rights law.
+He is published in domestic law journals (including at Yale, Harvard, & American University) & overseas (e.g., Netherlands).
+He has presented papers at U.S. & overseas law conferences in many countries, appeared before United Nations Human Rights Bodies (New York & Geneva), and appeared in domestic & international media (print, TV, radio).

-Countries where Professor Edwards lectured, delivered papers, participated at seminars, represented or advised human rights groups include: Kuwait, People’s Republic of China, South Africa, Switzerland, Canada, France, Jamaica, Hong Kong, Liberia, Lithuania, Chile, Peru, Netherlands, Australia, Italy, Thailand, Taiwan, Malaysia, Costa Rica, Argentina, Japan, Kenya, Philippines, Spain, Ghana, Jordan, Korea, Uganda, Iran (via video-link), and Saudi Arabia.
+Countries where Professor Edwards lectured, delivered papers, participated at seminars, represented or advised human rights groups include: Kuwait, People’s Republic of China, South Africa, Switzerland, Canada, France, Jamaica, Hong Kong, Morocco, Liberia, Lithuania, Chile, Peru, Netherlands, Australia, Italy, Thailand, Taiwan, Malaysia, Costa Rica, Argentina, Japan, Kenya, Philippines, Spain, Ghana, Jordan, Korea, Uganda, Vietnam, Oman, South Africa (video-link – 16 October 2012), Iran (via video-link) & Saudi Arabia.

 Books and Chapters